 INHF quickly began working with private landowners statewide who wanted to sell or donate their land for conservation, and protected those places until the DNR or CCBs could secure funding to buy the land.
 Many of these lands become open to the public.
 This niche has remained at the heart of INHF’s work since the beginning.

-Over the last three decades, Iowans began to work through INHF in other ways, too.
+Over the last four decades, Iowans began to work through INHF in other ways, too.
 Volunteers, donors and partners began to restore as well as protect Iowa’s natural places.
 Volunteers donate thousands of hours a year to helping Iowa’s prairies, trails and rivers.
 Donors are fostering the next generation of Iowa conservation leaders with an endowed internship program that serves 20 college students a year.
 And INHF works every day with legislators to encourage strong and permanent funding to support conservation throughout the state.

 Learn more about the work we do across Iowa.